Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Does it matter when supernovae occur?

 \subsection{Instantaneous injection and the SN delay time}

 Here we examine the results of dumping the entire SN energy budget instantaneously, after some delay time.
 As we previously showed in Table~\ref{other_SN_rates}, instantaneous SN injection is frequently used in many simulations that include SN feedback.
 In Figure~\ref{stellarmass_delay}, we show the total stellar mass formed over the $600\Myr$ runtime of our simulations as a function of the delay time $t_0$.
 As can be seen, there is a significant, nonlinear effect of the SN delay time on the averaged SFR/total stellar mass formed.
-For very short delays $<5\Myr$ (shown in blue), shorter delays can reduce the star formation by disrupting star forming clouds before they have a chance to fully collapse.
+For very short delays $<5\Myr$ (shown in blue), shorter delays can slightly reduce the star formation by disrupting star forming clouds before they have a chance to fully collapse.
 For longer delay times, $\sim5-50\Myr$, the star formation efficiency of individual clouds increases, resulting in much more clustered star formation, which subsequently drive stronger outflows.
+With delay times of $t_0=5-50\Myr$, there is significantly lower star formation with longer delay times, with a nearly $50$\% drop in stellar mass produced with $t_0=50\Myr$ compared to $t_0=5\Myr$.
 Delays beyond this ($>50\Myr$, shown in green) reverse the trend, as the local star formation efficiency in clouds has saturated at $\sim1$, and stars which were once more clustered drift apart.
+In order to verify the robustness of these results to run-to-run stochasticity, we re-simulate three of these delay times in Appendix~\ref{stoch}, and show that the differences in SFR, outflow rates, and mass loadings are greater than run-to-run variance.